Skip to content

 2. WhatsApp sends a webhook with the SDP offer

-3. Whatomate establishes a WebRTC peer connection and plays the IVR greeting
+3. Whatomate establishes a WebRTC peer connection and runs the IVR flow

-4. The caller presses digits (DTMF) to navigate the menu
+4. The caller hears greetings, presses digits (DTMF) to navigate menus, and provides input

-5. Based on their selection, the call is transferred to an agent team, routed to another IVR flow, or hung up
+5. Based on the flow logic, the call is transferred to an agent team, routed to another flow, or hung up

 6. An available agent accepts the transfer in the browser and speaks with the caller